soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 1: Clearing out the default dashboard

-1. In the left-hand menu, press the _Dashboard_ item.
-Then, in the upper right corner of the dashboard - press the _Edit_ button.
+1. In the left-hand menu, select the _Dashboard_ item.
+Then, in the upper right corner of the dashboard - select the _Edit_ button.

     ![The dashboard editing options are presented to the user.](media/dashboard-edit-button.png "Edit Dashboard")

-2. Press the _X_ on each tile that you do not wish to see on the dashboard to remove them.
+2. Select the _X_ on each tile that you do not wish to see on the dashboard to remove them.
 The _X_ will display when you hover over the tile.

     ![The create device template card is displayed.
 The close button in the upper right-hand corner is selected.](media/delete-dashboard-card.png "Delete Dashboard Tile")